 Set and adhere to centralized standards

-Centralized standards are what allow for decentralized decision making.
-The reference architecture needs to be consistent across departments in order for the data to flow properly and be integrated no matter what the source is.
+Centralized standards are what allow for decentralized decision-making.
+The reference architecture needs to be consistent across departments for the data to flow properly and be integrated no matter what the source is.
 People need to be incentivized to use the systems and align them with business goals, measure the results, and incorporate them into people’s existing jobs.
-Conversely, the lack of centralized standards limits what can be done in terms of having practical, scalable, feasible, and cost effective AI systems.
-These investments need to be made in order to have measureable business outcomes.
+Conversely, the lack of centralized standards limits what can be done in terms of having practical, scalable, feasible, and cost-effective AI systems.
+These investments need to be made to have measurable business outcomes.

-Something to keep in mind is that it’s not necessarily the big things that can tank an AI application.
+Something to remember: sometimes, a small change can tank an AI application.
 In one case, a company was trying to identify highly qualified leads to join their loyalty program.
-They had access to a lot of data, including transactional data, products their customers looked at, and other digital actions.
+They had access to transactional data, products their customers looked at, and other digital actions.
 The company wanted a way of automatically scoring the leads and prioritizing which ones the sales organization should spend their high touch time on.

-The solution was very successful--it identified with very high certainty 30% more potential members by matching behaviors with those who had in fact become members.
+The solution was very successful--it identified with very high certainty 30% more potential members by matching behaviors with those who had in fact, become members.
 However, about a year later, they made a very small change in the definition of a qualified lead.
-Suddenly, the model did not work, and began flagging people who did not match their new definition.
-The people who changed the definition did not connect with the technical people to adjust the model, and although the change seemed minor, it undermined the functionality of the system.
+Suddenly, the model did not work.
+It flagged people who did not match their new definition.
+The people who changed the definition did not connect with the technical people to adjust the model, and although the change seemed minor, it undermined the system's functionality.

 Most companies are in pilot stages with AI.
-Early adopters are moving from pilots into production but for the most part, companies are experimenting.
-However, since organizations are increasingly being driven by data, being able to use it effectively to automate specific tasks will become progressively more important.
+Early adopters are moving from pilots into production, but for the most part, companies are experimenting.
+However, since organizations are increasingly being driven by data, using it effectively to automate specific tasks will become progressively more important.
 However, without the foundational principles in place for organizing and managing the data, the outcome will not be the one that’s expected.
 Yet getting funding for these seemingly mundane tasks is often a challenge.

-Many times when we are working with organizations to improve their data management, it is hard to convince C-level staff that there will be an ROI on information architecture.
-A chief data officer at a leading bank said to his colleagues, “We can do this but it will be expensive and will take five years.
-We can fix the problem but don’t ask for an ROI.”
+Many times when we are working with organizations to improve their data management, it is hard to convince the C-suite that there will be an ROI on information architecture.
+A chief data officer at a leading bank said to his colleagues, “We can do this, but it will be expensive and will take five years.
+We can fix the problem, but don’t ask for an ROI.”
 A better alternative is to say, “This technology will support processes that will support business objectives.
 Achieving those objectives will get us where we need to be as a business.”
-Decision makers need to see the linkage.
-It’s important to measure the impact on a task that has been automated because that’s a piece of the puzzle but it takes time to have an impact on overall business performance and to demonstrate it in a convincing way.
+Decision-makers need to see the linkage.
+It’s important to measure the impact on a task that has been automated because that’s a piece of the puzzle, but it takes time to have an impact on overall business performance and to demonstrate it in a convincing way.

 Align, focus, socialize

-So start out by aligning your AI project with overall business objectives, but pick a narrow, focused task to start out with, and manage expectations carefully.
+So start out by aligning your AI project with overall business objectives, but pick a narrow, focused task to start out with and manage expectations carefully.
 Second, focus strongly on data.
-The AI will rely on data, and it needs to be clean and well organized, with a well-articulated reference architecture in place.
-Be aware of the difference between data you use for pilot and the data you use when you to scale up.
-Finally, make socialization a central component of your plan, so that change is managed before the pilot project is even off the ground.
+The AI will rely on data, and it needs to be clean and well-organized, with a well-articulated reference architecture in place.
+Be aware of the difference between the data you use for the pilot and the data you use when you scale up.
+Finally, make socialization a central component of your plan so that change is managed before the pilot project is even off the ground.
 Stakeholders need a full and detailed understanding of the intent of the AI project and believe in the process that will be used to carry it out.
 With these elements in place, your company will avoid the major pitfalls of launching an AI initiative.